cleolibrary/CLEO-Redux/README.md

 ### What is CLEO Redux?

-CLEO Redux is a scripting runtime for classic versions of GTA III and GTA Vice City.
+CLEO Redux is a scripting runtime for the classic GTA 3D games.
 It is a proud member of the CLEO family and provides familiar experience to anyone who used CLEO Library for GTA San Andreas or its re-implementations for other games.
 The main goal of CLEO is to provide a way to easily customize the game with countless user-made scripts.

 If you're new to CLEO visit the [official website](https://cleo.li/) to find more information about it.